samyycX/awesome-cs2/TEMPLATE.md

 $SWIFTLY_PLUGINS

 # Contributions

+## Rules
+- Plugin must be open source
+- Plugin must be functioning

 This project is a free and open-source project.
-We welcome any community resource websites/repositories/plugins, regardless of their popularity.\
+We welcome any community resource websites/repositories/plugins as long as they follow the rules above, regardless of their popularity.\
 Please feel free to submit pull requests or issues, we need your contributions!